Last updated: January 2020

 We don’t see and hear ourselves when we are angry, especially when dealing with our kids.
 We shout, scream, and say things that are considered very mean in an adult world.
-It’s true that we are tired beyond belief, enraged, and torn apart, but kids only exhaust us because they are so full of energy themselves.
-Hence, we are unable to keep up.
+Verbal bullets are shot and kids are left wounded.

 1: Think of your children as Allah’s amaanah instead of your own property

 Controlling anger as a parent is hard when deep down inside you feel like you own these children because you gave birth to them.
 You see, we don’t even own ourselves, let alone our kids.
 We all are Allah’s amaanah and so are they!

 Kids are hardly responsible for our meltdown – they simply tend to pay a price for what we are unable to handle within ourselves.
 Think of it like – Allah gave you His creation so you can beautify it and return it to Him when the time comes.
 So are you going to return His amaanah in a damaged form?
 When we constantly yell, kids may end up having a lower self-esteem and confidence.
 They may end up being aggressive.
 Or they may constantly stay in the state of fear.
 Alternatively, when a child is constantly yelled at, he/she can learn to “zone out” as a form of self-defense which may result in lack of concentration in other areas of life too – which may render your yelling ineffective (and that may trigger your anger even more – which means you may end up hitting them as a result).
 Yelling is not only harmful for kids, but is harmful for our own souls – not just our aakhirah, but also our dunya.
 Just recall the last time you yelled and how you felt afterwards…